henrik7264/PY_Actors/README.md

 There are some problems related to this execution model/architecture:
 1. While executing one callback function another message may be published and trigger another callback function.
    This could in worse case lead to thread synchronization problems.
-The Actors library solves this problem by allowing only one callback function per Actor to execute at a time, i.e. 100 Actors can concurrently execute 100 callback functions, but one Actor can only execute one callback function at a time.
+The Actors library solves this problem by allowing only one callback function per Actor to be executed at a time, i.e. 100 Actors can concurrently execute 100 callback functions, but one Actor can only execute one callback function at a time.
 2. A heavy message load may create the situation described in item 1.
 To accommodate for this problem, the Actors library will adapt the number of Workers to the message load, i.e. another Worker will be added to the Dispatcher